9seconds/isitbullshit/README.rst

 Dict validation
 ---------------

-You've already saw a ``dict`` validation so let me repeat your assumptions: yes, we match values with the same keys.
+You've already seen a ``dict`` validation so let me repeat your assumptions: yes, we match values with the same keys.
 But there is only one pitfall: if suspicious element has more fields than schema, then validation is ok also.

 It has it's own meaning: we can put only those keys and fields we actually care about.
 Our software later will work only with this subset so why should we care about the rest of rubbish?